 DTG: Preferred Fabric – (Cotton):

 It works just like a digital printer but instead of paper, it prints out the fabric.
-Prefer it for for complicated designs that have a high level of detail and color variation.
+Prefer it for complicated designs that have a high level of detail and color variation.
 Unlike screen printing which uses different inks such as water-based and plastisol, DTG uses exclusively with water-based ink.
 Typically 100% cotton garment is used for the process.

 Transfer Printing: Preferred Fabric – (Polyester):